 Anthony Almeida of Mastic faces charges after 3-hour armed standoff with police in Riverhead concrete plant

-A Mastic man allegedly fired four shots from a rifle as he confronted his father on the second floor of a Riverhead concrete facility Saturday afternoon, according to court documents obtained by Newsday.
+A Mastic man allegedly fired four shots from a rifle as he approached his father on the second floor of a Riverhead concrete facility Saturday afternoon, according to a criminal complaint.

-Anthony Almeida, 43, first tried to enter the locked office of his father, Joseph Almeida, who owns Cross Island Concrete on Kroemer Avenue, and asked his son to “go downstairs,” before the son fired the shots from the Ruger 9 mm rifle, the criminal complaint shows.
+Anthony Almeida, 43, first tried to enter the locked office of his father, Joseph Almeida, who owns Cross Island Concrete on Kroemer Avenue.
+Joseph Almeida then asked his son to “go downstairs,” before the son fired from the Ruger 9 mm rifle at 3:15 p.m., the court document obtained by Newsday shows.

-Anthony Almeida then barricaded himself inside the building for several hours following the 3:51 p.m. shooting incident, police and court officials said.
-His father managed to safely exit the building shortly after the shoots were fired, court officials said.
+Anthony Almeida then barricaded himself inside the building for several hours, police and court officials said.
+His father managed to safely exit the building shortly after the shots were fired, court officials said.

 Multiple law enforcement agencies responded to the scene of the shooting, including hostage negotiators with the Suffolk County Police Department, Riverhead Police said in a news release.
-The area, which includes a neighboring indoor pool facility and church, was cordoned off for public safety, police said.
+The area, which includes a neighboring indoor pool facility and church, was cordoned off by the police.

 Officers with the Suffolk County Police Department's Emergency Services Unit brought Almeida into custody at 6:57 p.m., police said.
 Kroemer Avenue reopened to traffic about an hour later.